 So what is the explanation for this vertical integration that is on its way in the jewelry industry?
 The most obvious explanation is that while manufacturers from India and China currently dominate the manufacturing of fine jewelry in the world on a volume basis, new and low-cost technologies (like computer-aided design and 3D printing) allow US companies to manufacture jewelry locally faster than ever.
 The reduced turnaround time of customized pieces thus helps US jewelry companies to regain some of their competitiveness – they don’t compete in price but they can compete in delivery time.
 Although in terms of pricing it is still hard to compete with Indian or Chinese manufacturers, US market has seen a rise of stores that create collections and styles in their own workshop.
 Also, it is an increasing competitive advantage for US sellers if a piece is labeled as “Made in the USA” versus “Made in China”.

-Not surprisingly, as the jewelry manufacturers started to sell products directly to their consumers, they are also skipping wholesalers and other middleman.
+Not surprisingly, as the jewelry manufacturers started to sell products directly to their consumers, they are also skipping wholesalers and other middlemen.
 I’m saying “not surprisingly” because traditionally jewelry manufacturers made only small profits comparing to a wholesaler or a retailer, therefore most of them were just waiting for the opportunity to take the margin for themselves by creating their own offline or online retail channel.
 With the Internet's ability to connect consumers directly, many of the smaller manufacturers started to create their own brand and are becoming quite successful in online media and advertising.

-For these companies it’s a challenge to find a software solution that is scalable enough to handle both the manufacturing and the front-end (retail) activities.
+For these companies, it’s a challenge to find a software solution that is scalable enough to handle both the manufacturing and the front-end (retail) activities.
 The majority of the legacy POS systems lack any manufacturing capabilities, while jewelry focused ERPs lack the flexibility needed in a mixed manufacturer/retail operation, including the retail features and e-commerce integration needed for efficient multi-channel selling.
 They just won’t work for small retail-manufacturers using online/offline marketing and sales channels.

 The idea behind PIRO Retail

 Understanding the changes in the industry presented above, our team started to work some time ago on a solution that can address this issue.
-Our core product – PIRO jewelry software – is quite advanced in handling backend processes (manufacturing, workflows, inventory, CRM) but the growing number of requests for a retail components underscored the need for a new product geared for these mixed retail-manufacturers.
+Our core product – PIRO jewelry software – is quite advanced in handling backend processes (manufacturing, workflows, inventory, CRM) but the growing number of requests for retail components underscored the need for a new product geared for these mixed retail-manufacturers.
 Thus we started to work on the PIRO POS module, now called PIRO Retail.

 PIRO Retail is designed to be a flexible mobile POS connected to the powerful PIRO features in the back-end such as dynamic pricing, real-time production tracking and inventory management.
-With all these front-end and back-end connections it behaves as a software ecosystem where different applications, functionalities and other external software (such QuickBooks) are connected.
+With all these front-end and back-end connections, it behaves as a software ecosystem where different applications, functionalities and other external software (such QuickBooks) are connected.
 The advantage of this is quite clear: jewelry companies with extensive activities can use solely the PIRO ecosystem instead of using different applications for different activities and working with multiple software vendors.

-Note: PIRO Retail can also be configured as a standalone retail software or in connection with the back-end ERP
+Note: PIRO Retail can also be configured as standalone retail software or in connection with the back-end ERP

 We are aware that many jewelry POS systems out there might offer better retail functionalities than PIRO Retail can at this moment as the teams behind them are developing those applications for many years.
 But in the way the market is changing it is becoming imperative for jewelry companies to use a solution that is an all-in-one platform which can handle not only traditional retail activities but e-commerce orders and complete manufacturing tracking.
 PIRO Retail can be this platform.